SFF’s Speculation Grants Program

 Currently, all our Speculation Grants are funded by donations from Jaan Tallinn, and can be intended for funding requests that can’t wait to be processed by the most recently announced S-Process Grant Round.

 To get money faster, you have to provide more information, not less.
 In particular, you still have to submit a full application, to be evaluated by the S-Process Grant Round after the fact of the grant.
-In general, if you receive a Speculation Grant for $YYY from SFF, and the close of SFF’s next S-Process Grant Round recommends that your organization receive a total of $ZZZ from that round, then the $YYY is counted against the total $ZZZ recommendation.
-I.e, if the amount distributed to you in Speculation Grants before the close of the round is (was) $YYY, then we’ll recommend an additional max(0, $ZZZ - $YYY) to be distributed to you after the close of the round.
+In general, if you receive a Speculation Grant for $Y from SFF, and the close of SFF’s next S-Process Grant Round recommends that your organization receive a total of $Z from that round, then the $Y is counted against the total $Z recommendation.
+I.e, if the amount distributed to you in Speculation Grants before the close of the round is (was) $Y, then we’ll recommend an additional max(0, $Z - $Y) to be distributed to you after the close of the round.

 Who’s involved?

 Each Speculation Grantor’s budget increases or decreases over time based on the value of their grants as evaluated by the settlement of “impact futures” by the S-Process, described further below.
-Our Speculation Grants are administered through SFF’s DAF, which has been funded via donations from Jaan Tallinn.
-In the future, additional S-Process funders might join.
+Our Speculation Grants are primarily administered through SFF’s DAF, which has been funded via donations from Jaan Tallinn.
+Some Speculation Grants, for instance grants to for-profit organizations, administered through Survival and Flourishing Corp and also funded by Jaan Tallinn.
+In the future, additional S-Process Funders might join.

 How do SFF’s impact futures work, logistically?